sumfacts/sumfacts/README.md

 We need a better way to collectively combine our individual pieces of information together if we are to reach consensus and educate each other about important topics.

-In order for this to happen this system needs to be resistant to attack and censorship so that facts aren't manipulated and obscured.
+In order for this to happen this system needs to be resistant to attack and censorship so that the truth isn't manipulated and obscured.

 ## Key Features